niplav/site/short_and_mid_range_forcasting_accuracy.md

-Philanthropy Project<!--TODO: link-->, I will define short-term forecasts as forecasts with a range of less than a year, mid-range forecasts as forecasts with a range between 1 and 10 years, and long-term forecasts as forecasts with a range of more than 10 years.
+Philanthropy Project<!--TODO: link-->, I will define short-term forecasts as forecasts with a range of less than a year, mid-range forecasts as forecasts with a range between 1 and 10 years, and long-term forecasts as forecasts with a range of more than 10 years (this distinction is not central to the following analysis, though).

 Fortunately, for short- and mid-range forecasts, two easily accessible sources of forecasts and their resolutions are available online: The two forecasting websites [PredictionBook](https://predictionbook.com) and [Metaculus](https://www.metaculus.com).

+To find out about the range of forecasts, I download, parse & analyse forecasting data from these sites.

 <!--
 Make a point here that making forecasts is one of the best existing